star2star/react-verto-communicator/documents/vcstatus-spec.md

 # 3. Component Type #

 This component will be a 'pure' component.
-It will accept props for style and status.